 Debt represents a specific realm of risk if you do business in the drug world.
-It's not only a major cause of violence, exploitation, and death – usually metered out to those occupying the lower echelons of the drug trade – but also an essential part of what makes the drug business tick.
+It's not only a major cause of violence, exploitation and death – usually metered out to those occupying the lower echelons of the drug trade – but also an essential part of what makes the drug business tick.

-"I would say 90 percent of drug market violence is directly linked to debt," a former undercover drug squad officer, Neil Woods, told me.
+"I would say 90 percent of drug market violence is directly linked to debt," former undercover drug squad officer Neil Woods told me.
 "But it's not just about the money.
 Image is key.
 The dealers who don't get grassed up are the ones who thrive.
 In order to not get grassed up, a reputation for violence has to be cultivated.
 The collection of debts is where that image is cultivated.
 It has become a culture thing as much as about the actual cash."

 "It starts with a knock at the mother’s door, with someone saying their son owes money.
-They either have to pay up or risk the consequences," says Connolly.
+They either have to pay up or risk the consequences," says Dr Connolly.
 "Sometimes these drug debts lead to extortion.
 There are people who have had to re-mortgage their houses.
 Even for runners caught with drugs who protect their bosses and go to prison, the debt is transferred to their families."

 It’s a toxic problem that remains largely submerged.
-Despite the regularity with which drug-debt violence is reported in court reports, the vast majority of incidents go unreported due to fear and have become an accepted part of life in some communities.
+Despite the regularity with which drug debt violence is reported in court reports, the vast majority of incidents go unreported due to fear, and have become an accepted part of life in some communities.

-Drug debt is not an accidental part of the illegal drug market – it’s built into it because the drug economy is loaded against those on the bottom rung.
+Drug debt is not an accidental part of the illegal drug market – it’s built into it, because the drug economy is loaded against those on the bottom rung.
 "There is so much drug debt because the market is a pyramid selling scheme," says Woods.
 "Dealers are always looking to expand sales in order to make more money.
 In so doing, the dealer loans extra drugs to their regulars, creating the user-dealer, who is encouraged to use more.
 The business model means that debt is an inevitable every day pressure, and so is the violence that goes with it.
 The result is a system of bullying.
 It's the weakest who really suffer."

-Oddly, violence is probably the least toxic symptom of the debt cycle because drug debts are increasingly used as a primary method of expanding the trade itself.
-Dealers utilize debt as a form of coerced recruitment, a way of dragging in people who perhaps might not normally have got involved into the drug trade.
+Oddly, violence is probably the least toxic symptom of the debt cycle, because drug debts are increasingly used as a primary method of expanding the trade itself.
+Dealers utilise debt as a form of coerced recruitment, a way of dragging in people who perhaps might not normally have got involved into the drug trade.
 A study in Norway into how drug dealers managed debtors found that most preferred to either extort and control their victims over using violence.

 Those who have accrued small debts are asked to sell drugs to pay them off, or store drugs or guns.
 Either way, they are unwittingly being sucked into the drug market.
 It’s a tactic used by drug gangs in persuading teenagers to become part of the rising "going country" phenomenon across Britain.
 Drugs debts, including staged robberies of runners, are also used to maintain people in debt bondage and to prevent them going on the straight and narrow.

 What can be done?
-Connolly believes more research needs to be carried out into how changes to drug laws, such as regulation, would impact the drug trade.
+Dr Connolly believes more research needs to be carried out into how changes to drug laws, such as regulation, would impact the drug trade.
 Until then, the only way out for the authorities under prohibition is to act as mediators between the drug gangs and the debtors.
-"Drug debt is a central component of the drug trade: It’s an enabler; it facilitates the operation and the expansion of the drug trade.
+"Drug debt is a central component of the drug trade: it’s an enabler; it facilitates the operation and the expansion of the drug trade.
 So, if you make the drug trade illegal, you have to deal with reality," he explains.

 What's certain is that the illegal drug trade will keep on spewing out victims whether they end up in jail or in a mortuary.
 While wider society may view them as people who had it coming, it’s important to note that the victims of the kind of violence and control instigated by drug debts are almost entirely those with the least power and the least choice.